 But there’s no single, definitive count of their numbers, or of how many are producing for international companies, because they’re almost always informally employed, and therefore practically invisible.

-It’s their invisibility that makes homeworkers one of the global economy’s most vulnerable labor groups.
 It’s this invisibility, coupled with the fact that most are poor and disadvantaged to begin with, that make homeworkers one of the global economy’s most vulnerable labor groups.
 Despite the work they contribute, they generally fall outside the protection of labor laws.
 They have little to no bargaining power in relation to the contractors who employ them.
 And while the money they earn is often critical in feeding their families, it’s rarely enough to help them actually escape poverty.

 In many ways, they offer a marked example of the complexities surrounding cheap labor in a global economy.
 And there’s perhaps no industry where that’s clearer than in fashion.